-How To Melt and Clean Beeswax Before Use
+How to Melt and Clean Beeswax Before Usage

 Many think that the process of melting and cleaning beeswax is a headache — we’re going to debunk that myth in a few simple steps.

 Now that you have your beeswax, there are a few key steps to take before you can go ahead and use it further.
 We’ll take a look at how to melt and clean your beeswax before usage in two different ways.

 Cleaning the beeswax through melting and cleansing processes can be known as rendering the beeswax.
 It’s essential that you learn how to melt and clean beeswax before usage for a couple of reasons.

 - Beeswax is usually harvested in the outside environment by honeybees, so it’s prone to have a few bits of dirt or even dead bees inside.
 While these are natural products of the environment, they reduce the purity and smooth texture of the beeswax.

 - After extracting the honey, through proper melting and cleaning methods, you’re able to produce smooth, pure beeswax for usage.